manuelbenedicto/Emotions_Towards_COVID-19_on_Reddit/README.md

-# COVID-19 Reddit Comments Sentiment Analysis
+# Emotions Towards COVID-19 on Reddit

 ## Positive and Negative Comments throughout the Pandemic
 Biggest circles represent comments with highest votes counts.